Sina-Vali/M.Sc.-Python-Projects/Content Creating Chatbot/README.md

 - Generate text (blog post draft);
 - Generate an image with with the option to either save the image or to get a url;
 - Provide audio playback for the narration (creates an mp3 file in the directory);
-- Leverage embeddings to suggest related topics or enhance content relevance;
+- Leverage embeddings to suggest related topics;
 - Provide an option to export the content in PDF format.